jhu-aap-econ/merino/markdown/Ch7. MRA - Qualitative Regressors.md

 **Interpretation of Results:**

-- **Intercept (const):** The estimated intercept is -1.5679.
-This is the predicted wage for a male (female=0) with zero years of education, experience, and tenure.
-While not practically meaningful in this context (as education, experience, and tenure are rarely zero), it's a necessary part of the regression model.
+- **Intercept (const):** The estimated intercept is -1.5679 (dollars per hour).
+This is the predicted wage for the **reference group** (male, since `female=0`) with zero years of education, experience, and tenure.
+While not practically meaningful in this context (as education, experience, and tenure are rarely zero simultaneously), it's a necessary part of the regression model that establishes the baseline.

-- **female:** The coefficient for `female` is -1.8109.
-This suggests that, holding education, experience, and tenure constant, women earn, on average, \$1.81 less per hour than men in this dataset.
-The negative coefficient indicates a wage gap between women and men.
+- **female:** The coefficient for `female` is -1.8109 (dollars per hour). **Reference category interpretation:** Holding education, experience, and tenure constant, women (`female=1`) earn, on average, \$1.81 less per hour than **men** (`female=0`, the reference category) in this dataset.
+The negative coefficient indicates a wage gap between women and men, with women being the lower-earning group relative to the male baseline.
 - **educ:** The coefficient for `educ` is 0.5715.
 This means that, holding other factors constant, each additional year of education is associated with an increase in hourly wage of approximately \$0.57.
 - **exper:** The coefficient for `exper` is 0.0254.
 For each additional year of experience, hourly wage is predicted to increase by about \$0.025, holding other factors constant.
 - **tenure:** The coefficient for `tenure` is 0.1410.
 For each additional year of tenure with the current employer, hourly wage is predicted to increase by about \$0.14, holding other factors constant.